 - U.S. Economic Development Administration: Economic development assistance – available to communities and tribes

-- U.S. Small Business Administration (SBA): State Trade Expansion Program (STEP) – grants are made through departments of Commerce to businesses that export.
+- U.S. Small Business Administration (SBA): State Trade Expansion Program (STEP) – grants are made through state Departments of Commerce to businesses that export.

 - National Institutes of Health